Sign up

 Unpacking the ‘right to science’ – from origins to ISC advocacy

-In this short blog, Robert French, a member of the ISC Committee for Freedom and Responsibility in Science, explores the human rights foundations behind the ISC’s interpretation of the right to participate in and benefit from science.
+In this blog, Robert French, a member of the ISC Committee for Freedom and Responsibility in Science, explores the human rights foundations behind the ISC’s interpretation of the right to participate in and benefit from science.
 He highlights why this right is essential to the ISC’s vision of science as a global public good.

 International Rights Conventions make important statements about civil and political rights and economic, social and cultural rights.
 None of them expressly declares a ‘right to science’.
 Where then does this right come from?
 The answer is that it flows from provisions of the Universal Declaration of Human Rights and the International Covenant on Economic, Social and Cultural Rights.